felixbuenemann/xlsxtream/README.md

 gem 'xlsxtream', '< 3'
 ```

-* The last version with support for Ruby 1.9.1 is 1.2.0.
-* The last version with support for Ruby 1.9.2 is 1.3.2.
-* The last version with support for Ruby 2.1.x is 2.4.x

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.